marcelopovoa/machine_learning_exercises/README.md

 ## Product sentiment analysis (Classification)
 Analysis of Amazon product reviews estimating if the reviews were positive or negative, as well as picking the most positive and most negative reviews.

+## Product sentiment analysis (Classification) - logistic from scratch
+For this case, a logistic regression sentiment analysis was created from scratch.

 ## Which Wikipedia article would be similar to one you just read (Clustering)
 Clustering wikipedia articles of people aiming at finding the ones most similar to each one.